She Loves Biscotti

 We recently had a little family get-together at my sister’s house.
 And as usual, everything my sister made was out of this world.
 Did I mention that she is a professional chef and has her own restaurant?
 My mom’s passion for cooking and baking had such a positive effect on her kids!
 (Yes, that includes my brother who is a great “home” chef.
 Blink twice if you’re being held captive, you say. 😉 )

 Okay, enough family business and back to the real business of food.
-As I was saying, I tasted this Eggplant Caponata at our recent get-together and I thought this was such an amazing recipe that I just had to share it with all of you.
+As I was saying, I tasted this caponata at our recent get-together and I thought this was such an amazing recipe that I just had to share it with all of you.
 By the way, if you are looking for the classic Sicilian caponata with tomatoes and celery, head on over to The Petite Cook.

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.